 Nine PSNI Officers Injured and Child Hit by Bottle in Disorder Before Irish Cup Semi-Final

 The unrest occurred during an approved fan walk organised by Cliftonville FC supporters, involving approximately 250 people.
 Fireworks, flares, and bottles were thrown during the procession, with officers witnessing what Superintendent Finola Dornan described as "provocative conduct" and heavy use of pyrotechnics despite prior warnings from the PSNI.
+The disorder created a chaotic and dangerous environment for genuine fans and families who had come to enjoy the match.

 Background

 The PSNI had issued cautions earlier in the day regarding the fan walk, advising supporters to "stay within the law".
 The procession, organised by 'Cliftonville FC Supporters & Red Fanatics', had been approved by the Parades Commission, but officers reported that a number of participants breached the conditions of that approval.
+The match itself was a tense affair, ultimately decided by a penalty shootout after a 1-1 draw, with Dungannon Swifts emerging as victors to book their place in the Irish Cup final.

 Key Developments